daliusd/python-tutorial-lt/glossary.rst

       to an array in other languages than to a linked list since access to elements are O(1).

-   kompaktiška sąrašo išraiška / list comprehension
+   sąrašo užklausa / list comprehension
       A compact way to process all or part of the elements in a sequence and return a list with the results.  ``result = ["0x%02x" % x for x in range(256) if x % 2 == 0]`` generates a list of strings containing